Skip to main content

 abby standing at art exhibit

-Abigail McEwen (she/her/hers) Associate Professor in the Department of Art History and Archaeology, leads Carillon's Art & Activism community.
+Abigail McEwen (she/her/hers), Associate Professor in the Department of Art History and Archaeology, is the Faculty Director of Carillon Communities and leads Carillon's Art & Activism community.
 Her research and teaching interests span the modern Americas, with emphasis on the art of twentieth-century Cuba and Puerto Rico, the transnational history of abstraction, and the postwar avant-garde.
 McEwen came to Carillon as an Undergraduate Studies Faculty Fellow in 2017-18 and has offered Art & Activism since 2018.
 She previously served as Director of Undergraduate Studies for the Department of Art History and Archaeology (2017-20) and has mentored students through the Undergraduate Technology Apprenticeship Program (College of Arts & Humanities) and the Ronald E. McNair Post-Baccalaureate Achievement Program.
-As Faculty Director, she supports the continuing development of I-Series courses and their team projects as well as faculty-driven events and cross-community student engagement.
+As Faculty Director, she supports the continuing development of Big Question courses and their team projects as well as faculty-driven events and cross-community student engagement.

 Erica Estrada-Liou